Brined Pork Chops with Grilled Stone Fruit

 About 30 minutes before you plan to begin grilling, remove the chops from the refrigerator and remove them from the brine.
 Discard the brine, rinse the chops briefly in cold water and pat dry with paper towels.

-Preheat a Phillips Smoke-Less Grill fitted with the barbecue grid.
+Preheat a Philips Smoke-Less Grill fitted with the barbecue grid.

 Place the pork chops on the grill and cook, turning once, until an instant-read thermometer inserted horizontally into the center of a chop, away from the bone, registers 145°F (63°C), about 7 to 9 minutes per side.